icerpc/icerpc-docs/pages/icerpc/customization/duplex-transport.md

 ## Duplex transport and TLS

-The duplex transport abstraction includes TLS support.
+A duplex transport abstraction can include TLS support.
 For example, the TCP duplex transport can create both plain TCP connections and TCP connections with TLS.
 See [Security with TLS](../connection/security-with-tls) for details.

 Supporting TLS is not required.
-A transport if free to only support unsecured connection, only support secured connection or support both.
+A transport if free to only support unsecured connections, only support secured connections or support both.

 ## The C# duplex transport abstraction